 If you are considering an electric vehicle, one of the first things you will need to learn is about charging.
 Electric vehicles will charge differently and have different distances that they can travel based on the type of charging you use.

-The Three Types of Power To Charge An Electric Car
+The Three Types of Power For Electric Car Charging

 Standard charging is the term used for when you come home and plug your vehicle into a regular 120v outlet in your home.
 This is a very common way to charge a vehicle.